www.weldreality.com.

 defense, combat engineers in Iraq have to improvise the armor on these paper bag vehicles

-thar gave provided only partial protection for the troops.
+that were only providing partial protection for the troops.

 Times staff